Own-Data-Privateer/hoardy-mail/README.md

   - `ARG`
   : arguments, these will be split by `;` and parsed into other subcommands

-- folder search filters (this will set as defaults for subcommands):
+- folder search filters (will be used as default for subcommands):
   - `--all-folders`
   : operate on all folders
   - `--folder NAME`